thermalogic/PyRankine/README.md

      * step 2 : Forward @  Data Structures,Program architecture, Algorithms(The Ideal Rankine Cycle)
      * step 3 : Forward @  Data Structures,Program architecture, Algorithms

-            The Ideal Rankine Cycle
+            Example 8.1 The Ideal Rankine Cycle
-            A Regenerative Cycle with Open Feedwater Heater
+            Example 8.5 A Regenerative Cycle with Open Feedwater Heater

-You do not need to do programming step0，1，2.
+You do not need to do programming step0、1、2、3

 **You need to**